ETdoFresh/Blog/content/post/import/2009/2009-06-27-4our-days-in-sweden.md

 </div>

 <div>
-  I&#8217;m glad to be writing to you again from Sweden.
-It&#8217;s 1:00 AM, and its probably going to be darkest as it&#8217;s possibly going to be tonight.
+  I'm glad to be writing to you again from Sweden.
+It's 1:00 AM, and its probably going to be darkest as it's possibly going to be tonight.
 Sun will probably start coming out in about an hour.
-It&#8217;s just insane.
-Anyway, as always, I&#8217;ll tell you about my day.
+It's just insane.
+Anyway, as always, I'll tell you about my day.
 </div>

 [<img style="display:block; float:left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 190px;" src="http://1.bp.blogspot.com/_yEPuIWl8ybE/SkanD2kJDsI/AAAAAAAAAPI/EgD5e9nF-r8/s400/S6301880.JPG" border="0" alt=""id="BLOGGER_PHOTO_ID_5352148891804962498" />][1]
 [<img style="display:block; float:left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 190px;" src="http://4.bp.blogspot.com/_yEPuIWl8ybE/SkanETGKtrI/AAAAAAAAAPQ/g60qVrz4nA8/s400/S6301887.JPG" border="0" alt=""id="BLOGGER_PHOTO_ID_5352148899463870130" />][2]

 <div>
   Well, everyone woke up so that we can do some shopping and checking out of the area around where we are currently staying (Tanumshede).
 We left our nice red house and our first stop was the second-hand store.
 It was a place where my mom and Ximena have found many plates together.
-It&#8217;s really cheap for very nice expensive plates.
+It's really cheap for very nice expensive plates.
 For example, we saw one plate for 50 Kr at second-hand store, and it was 150 Kr at a tourist shop (7.6 Kr / Dollar).
 I also saw a glass from New Orleans!
 </div>

 [<img style="display:block; float:left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 190px;" src="http://2.bp.blogspot.com/_yEPuIWl8ybE/SkanEorHdyI/AAAAAAAAAPY/VSzLX76nnoI/s400/S6301893.JPG" border="0" alt=""id="BLOGGER_PHOTO_ID_5352148905255991074" />][3]